eliperez-dev/cf_ai_theairoundtable/prompts.md

 > Create a deployment script in powershell that deploys the page and worker to cloudflare.

 > Add a button on the front end which creates the podcast off the recent headlines from the TheNewsAPI

+> Update the readme to include up to date information of the project.
+At this point, the project is complete. througly read all of the code to properly docment all of the features.